Autumn Term 2 2022

 Some comments the children had:

-“It felt so boring having the write the same thing.”
+“It felt so boring having to write the same thing.”

 “Why did we need to do the same lines over and over?”